-A major advantage of using the Value at Risk is that it provides a combined figure for all risk types, which facilitate the monitoring, and control of market risks.
-In addition it takes into account the market factors volatilities and correlations.
+A major advantage of VaR is that it provides a combined figure for all risk types, which takes into account the correlation structure on the financial markets.

-The Bank uses historical simulation to calculate Value-at-risk which assumes normally distributed asset returns.
-As on 31st December 2009, Bank AlBilad's value at risk is approximately SAR 62,565 thousands.
-The amount is the maximum that Bank AlBilad would statistically lose at a confidence level of 99%, assuming that the exposure was maintained for 10 working days.
+The Bank uses historical simulation to calculate Value-at-risk.
+This model assumes normally distributed asset returns.

+As on December 31, 2008, Bank AlBilad's value at risk amounted to SAR 23,637,048.
+The amount is the maximum amount the Bank AlBilad would statistically lose at a confidence level of 99%, assuming that the exposure was maintained for 2 weeks or 10 working days.

 Bank AlBilad conducts stress tests and scenario analyses to measure its risk of loss under unusual market conditions.

-Standard stress tests estimate Bank AlBilad's losses if positions are exposed to profit margin rate shocks of +/- 200bp
+Standard stress tests estimate Bank AlBilad's losses if positions are subjected simultaneously to profit margin rate shocks of +/- 200bp

-In addition to standard stress tests, calculations are made for a number of scenarios which are typically defined based on historic events that caused crises in the financial markets.
+In addition to standard stress tests, calculations are also made for a number of scenarios which are typically defined based on historic events that caused crises in the financial markets.
 However, current or future events expected to have an effect on the financial markets may also be used as input when defining the stress test scenarios.
 These scenarios are revised and changed regularly to reflect changes in Bank AlBilad's risk profile and economic events.

-The analyses are made on the basis of the stress testing recommended by the Basel Committee.
+The analyses is made on the basis of the stress testing recommended by the Basel Committee, that is, an profit margin rate shock of +/- 200 bps.